|

 soon blow over."

-eyes.
-"Lady Eowyn," he asked, "what are you doing
+"Lady Eowyn," he said, "what are you doing here?"

 "Is Lord Aragorn...?"
 She looked around the chamber.